gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 ##### 2.3.2.4.
 With Reference (R)

-If the quizzer calls for the “with reference” or “add a reference” subtype, the QM requires the quizzer provide a full reference including book, chapter, and verse number to be counted correct.
-The QM only considers the first full reference the quizzer provides.
+If the quizzer calls for the “with reference” or “add a reference” subtype, the QM requires the quizzer provide the complete reference to be counted correct, which consists of all book names, chapters, and verse numbers of the correct reference.
+The QM only considers the first complete reference the quizzer provides that exists in the quiz’s material.
+Ambiguous references are incomplete, not immediately erroneous.

 Quote base subtype queries automatically include the “with reference” quizzer-selected subtype, but the quizzer will not be required to provide the reference.